Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 WiFi connectivity used to be what competitors used to set themselves apart from Traeger.
 The company has now caught up, and the Timberline series is one of the few pellet grills available that is compatible with Amazon Alexa.

 All of Yoder’s YS series pellet grills are WiFi-enabled and work with the YS Drive app.
 Both apps allow you to monitor the internal temperature of both the pit and also your food through the use of a probe.
-The YS640s has two probes to the Timberline 850’s one.
+The YS640s comes with two probes while the Timberline gives you two wired and two wireless.

 The Traeger app does have a massive database of searchable recipes with automatic temperature settings, which is very handy, although it has been criticized for lag issues in the past.